vre-hub/vre-hub.github.io/docs/rucio.md

 1. Installing the required packages on your local machine.
 2. Using a Docker container.
 Docker technologies mitigate dependency and platform specific issues, and are therefore recommended; however, if you want to upload large data that are present on your system, you will need to copy them inside the Docker container, and then upload them on the Rucio Data Lake.
 This might be cumbersome, especially if you are dealing with large files.

-In any case, you will have to set up a configuration file to tell rucio who you are, specifying an authentication method.
+In any case, you will have to set up a configuration file to tell Rucio who you are, specifying an authentication method.

-### `rucio.cfg` file configuration
+### The `rucio.cfg` configuration file

 In general, there are two main ways to authenticate to the Rucio instance: via X.509 certificates and via OIDC tokens.
-These two ways require different configuration files for Rucio.
+These two ways require setting up a `rucio.cfg` file.
-The `rucio.cfg` file is usually placed in the `/opt/rucio/etc/` directory.
-The Rucio client looks at this location first by default.
+This file is usually placed in the `/opt/rucio/etc/` directory, as the Rucio client looks at this location first by default.

 :::tip[Pro Tip]
 You can also change the default location of your `rucio.cfg` by doing